budzHors7/expo-draw-over-apps/README.md

 - not supported in Expo Go
 - overlay permission must be granted by the user
 - the floating bubble is hosted by an Android service
-- custom bubble UI can use React Native components, or you can opt into the packaged Jetpack Compose renderer
+- custom bubble UI can use React Native components
+- the packaged `expo-ui` Compose renderer API currently uses a React Native fallback in Android overlays for stability
+- edge-hide can be enabled or disabled per bubble

 ## Example app